abdallahsellem/Account-Transfer/README.md

 ## Overview

-This project demonstrates how to integrate a Django backend with a React frontend.
+This project demonstrates how to integrate a **Django** backend with a **React** frontend using **Docker**.
 The Django backend provides APIs for account management, including importing accounts from a CSV file, listing accounts, retrieving account details, and transferring funds between accounts.

 ## Functionality

-• Import accounts from CSV files.
+- Import accounts from CSV files.
-• List all accounts.
+- List all accounts.
-• Get account information.
+- Get account information.
-• Transfer funds between two accounts.
+- Transfer funds between two accounts.

 ## Prerequisites